Monday, July 15, 2024

 This is when I became aware that there is currently NO PROTOCOL for treating hypoglycemic corn-allergic patients.
 The hospital had no corn-free glucose (blood sugar)-elevating agents available to treat my hypoglycemic episode.

 The nurse had to inject an antihistamine into my IV due to my acute allergic reaction to the corn-derived ascorbic acid (synthetic vitamin C) in the orange juice.
-Thankfully, I survived this episode of acute hypoglycemia, and now take organic honey w/me to the hospital if not admitted due to an emergency.
-I want to raise awareness of this CRITICAL CONCERN for hypoglycemic corn-allergic patients.
+Thankfully, I survived this episode of acute hypoglycemia; however, I want to raise awareness of this CRITICAL CONCERN for hypoglycemic corn-allergic patients.

 Re: Glucose Tablets

-These glucose (blood sugar)-elevating tablets contain added corn-derived excipients that can PROVE FATAL to corn-allergic patients.
+Glucose (blood sugar)-elevating tablets contain added corn-derived excipients that can PROVE FATAL to corn-allergic patients; e.g., dextrose.

 Re: Dextrose